apache/airflow/docs/howto/use-alternative-secrets-backend.rst

 The keys ``extra`` and ``extra_dejson`` are mutually exclusive.

 The JSON file must contain an object where the key contains the connection ID and the value contains the definitions of one or more connections.
-The connection can be defined as a URI (string) or JSON object.
+In this format, the connection can be defined as a URI (string) or JSON object.
 The following is a sample JSON file.

 .. code-block:: json